anbox-cloud/discourse-docs/tut/getting-started-dashboard.rst

 You now know how to use the web dashboard to create, launch and test applications in Anbox Cloud.

-If you are interested in more advanced use cases, check out the :ref:`Getting started with Anbox Cloud (CLI) <tutorial_getting-started>` tutorial to learn how to use Anbox Cloud from the command line.
+If you are interested in more advanced use cases, check out the :ref:`Getting started with Anbox Cloud (CLI) <tut_getting-started>` tutorial to learn how to use Anbox Cloud from the command line.

 Also see the documentation about :ref:`how to manage applications <howto_application_landing>`